meteorrn/meteor-react-native/README.md

 ### Custom Storage Adapter
+This package uses `@react-native-community/async-storage` by default.
+This may cause issues if you are using certain React Native versions, or if you are using Expo.
 To use a custom AsyncStorage implementation, pass it as an option in `Meteor.connect`:

 ```javascript
 import { AsyncStorage } from 'react-native';